Lake Walter E. Long: Flora and fauna

 Lake Walter E. Long has been stocked with species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish present in Lake Walter E. Long include catfish, largemouth bass, hybrid striped bass, and sunfish.
 Plant species present in the lake water include hydrilla, pondweed, bulrush, waterstar grass, American lotus, coontail, and southern naiad.

+The Louis René Barrera Indiangrass Wildlife Sanctuary, situated along the north shore of the lake, is managed by the Austin Parks and Recreation Department and serves as the center of an initiative to restore the Blackland Prairie within the preserve.
+While the sanctuary is not open to the public, it is accessible through guided tours.

 Recreational uses

 Lake Walter E. Long Metropolitan Park is open for daytime recreational use.
 Boating and fishing are the most popular recreational uses of the lake.